This fully washed Ecuadorian Martin Vega we sourced via Caravela.

 Considering that coffee came to almost all its neighbours in the 1700s, it is surprising that coffee was first planted as late as the 1860s in Ecuador.
 By 1905 Ecuador was exporting coffee to Europe.
 Indeed both Arabica and Robusta are grown in Ecuador.

 Today Ecuador is responsible for 1% of the world’s coffee production.
-Ecuador is now starting to see a growth of smaller and family run farms.
+Ecuador is now starting to see the growth of smaller and family run farms.
 Notably, these farms are committed to producing specialty beans.
-Although not all farmers have taken notice, the quality of coffee that can be produced in this country is absolutely amazing.
+Although not all farmers have taken notice, the quality of coffee that can be produced in this country is impressive.